insurance dispute arbitration in Cincinnati, Ohio 45273

 Case Background:

-Linda Marshall, a 54-year-old schoolteacher, had her vintage 1965 Chevy Impala severely damaged during a storm in July 2022.
+the claimant, a 54-year-old schoolteacher, had her vintage 1965 Chevy Impala severely damaged during a storm in July 2022.
 Falling tree limbs crushed the vehicle on her driveway.
 Her insurance policy with Buckeye Mutual clearly covered comprehensive damages, and she promptly filed a claim for $14,500, the estimated repair cost provided by Sterling Auto Body.

-Timeline and Arbitration Process:
+Timeline and arbitration process:

 The arbitration hearings took place over two days in February 2023 at a local mediation center.
 Both sides presented detailed evidence: Linda provided dated photos showing the tree’s healthy condition throughout 2021, a letter from a certified arborist confirming no visible decay, and repair estimates.
 Buckeye Mutual countered with expert testimony from a property inspector emphasizing potential maintenance lapses and argued the policy’s wording was clear.